Czechoslovak Army: History

 The army was disbanded following the German takeover of Czechoslovakia in 1939.
 During World War II, the Czechoslovak Army was recreated in exile, first in the form of the new Czechoslovak Legion fighting alongside Poland during the invasion of Poland, and then in the form of forces loyal to the London-based Czechoslovak government-in-exile.
 Czechoslovak formations were also formed on the Eastern Front; the 1st Czechoslovak Army Corps in the Soviet Union served alongside the Red Army, and the First Czechoslovak Army in Slovakia claimed the legacy of the Czechoslovak forces during the Slovak National Uprising.

 After the war, Czechoslovak units fighting alongside the Allies returned to Czechoslovakia and formed the core of the new, recreated Czechoslovak Army.
 However, with the Communist takeover of Czechoslovakia, it was Sovietised and in 1954 was formally renamed the Czechoslovak People's Army.

+The army of Czechoslovakia returned to its former name in 1990, following the Velvet Revolution.
+In December 1990, the National Assembly voted to deploy 200 Chemical Unit soldiers to Saudi Arabia as part of the U.S.-led coalition during Operation Desert Shield.
+They would subsequently serve under Saudi command in the Gulf War against Ba’athist Iraq, becoming some of the first troops to enter Kuwait.
+A Czechoslovak battalion would also serve in Serbian Krajina as United Nations Protection Force (UNPROFOR) peacekeepers during the Croatian War of Independence.

-The army of Czechoslovakia returned to its former name in 1990, following the Velvet Revolution, but in 1993, following the dissolution of Czechoslovakia, it was disbanded and split into the present-day Army of the Czech Republic and the Slovak Armed Forces.
+In 1993, following the dissolution of Czechoslovakia, the Czechoslovak Army was disbanded and split into the present-day Army of the Czech Republic and the Slovak Armed Forces.
+The Czechoslovak battalion serving in UNPROFOR continued operating for three more months under joint Czech-Slovak command before its replacement by a Czech battalion.